SIOTLAB/Hiv3-An-Efficient-Beehive-Monitoring-System/README.md

 - Click “Add”

 ## MongoDB
-1. Sign into [MongoDB](www.mongodb.com) using your user account information.
+1. Sign into [MongoDB](www.mongodb.com) using your user account information
 2. You will be directed to the Atlas Portal.
-Click “Browse Collections” to view all data sets.
+Click “Browse Collections” to view all data sets
-3. To create a new collection, follow these next steps.
+3. To create a new collection, follow these next steps:
-- Hover your mouse over an existing database: “HIV3_DB”.
+- Hover your mouse over an existing database: “HIV3_DB”
 - Click the “+” icon
-- Input name and type of collection you wish to add.
+- Input name and type of collection you wish to add
 - Click “Create”
-4. To remove a new collection, follow these steps.
+4. To remove a new collection, follow these steps:
-- Hover your mouse over an existing collection.
+- Hover your mouse over an existing collection
 - Click the trash icon
 - Enter the name of the collection
 - Click “Drop”
-5. To add a user to the database, follow these steps.
+5. To add a user to the database, follow these steps:
-- Look for an icon depicting a user with a + sign at the top right of the page.
+- Look for an icon depicting a user with a + sign at the top right of the page
 - Select the icon
 - Enter the email address of the user
 - Click “Invite to Project”

 ## Web Application
 1. Make sure to have the github repository saved locally.
 We used Visual Studio Code for the web application.
-2. To access the web application locally, follow these steps.
+2. To access the web application locally, follow these steps:
 - Access the backend folder: cd /backend
 - Run command: npm install.
-In order to get the needed packages.
+In order to get the needed packages
-- Run command: npm start.
+- Run command: npm start
 - Switch to the frontend directory: cd /frontend
 - Run command: npm install.
-In order to get the needed packages.
+In order to get the needed packages
 - Run command npm start.
 3. To upload the code to Heroku, follow these steps.
-- In your local save of the github repository, delete the current build folder.
+- In your local save of the github repository, delete the current build folder
-- Switch to the frontend directory: cd /frontend.
+- Switch to the frontend directory: cd /frontend
-- Run the command: npm run build.
+- Run the command: npm run build
-- Once the build is finished compiling, move the build folder from the frontend directory to the directory preceding the frontend directory.
+- Once the build is finished compiling, move the build folder from the frontend directory to the directory preceding the frontend directory
-- The build folder should be on the same level as both the backend and frontend folder.
+- The build folder should be on the same level as both the backend and frontend folder
-- Go to the Heroku section to understand how to deploy a new build.
+- Go to the Heroku section to understand how to deploy a new build

 ## Machine Learning
 1. To work on the machine learning portion, make sure that you download the dataset and use that to test and train your model.
-Unzip the ultralytics package and install it to your libraries.
+Unzip the ultralytics package and install it to your libraries
-2. In order to train and test the model, use the TrainingModel.ipynb to train the model and to test it on test images and videos.
+2. In order to train and test the model, use the TrainingModel.ipynb to train the model and to test it on test images and videos
-3. To change the backbone or the loss function, edit the Ultralytics library.
+3. To change the backbone or the loss function, edit the Ultralytics library
 4. If you have questions about YOLOv8, plesae refer to their [documentation](https://docs.ultralytics.com)

 ## Cloning Project from GitHub